thinkocapo/full-stack-fund/README.md

 MasterContract gets deployed, then 1 user deployed a new lottery, which added 1 ether to the Lottery contract.
 Then a 2nd user called `addActivePlayer`, which added 1 more ether.
 So now the Lottery has 2 active players and 2 ether.
 This is the max so it pays out, and house collects its fee.

-`fullStackFund.createLottery(5, 1.0)`
-- Means that user is creating a lottery for 5 people where you have to contribute 1.0 ether to be part of it.
-- If another user tries to .createLottery(5, 1.0) then they will be simply added to the existing (5, 1.0) lottery which is open, so it will become 2/5 full.
-- Once it reaches 5/5, then a user will be be randoly selected 1 - 5 and the 5.0 ether will be send to that user's account address.
-- There can be multiple different lotteries open at any given time
-- Needs getter methods for viewing what lotteries are currently open
-- Needs to remove the Lottery from the MasterContract's lottery list, once the lottery is filled and selfdestructs

 ### Example of Emit Event
 ```
 // appears in Node console, does not show in your local running blockchain's log